dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Operational complexity:** Certificate issuance, rotation, and revocation require automation and infrastructure (e.g., mesh, PKI, SPIRE).
 * **Limited application-level context:** Certificates provide service-level identity but lack granular attributes (e.g., purpose, scopes, tenancy) for fine-grained authorization, auditing, or delegation, requiring additional application-layer mechanisms.

-### Token Based Authentication
+### Token-Based Authentication

 In this pattern, the calling service (caller) authenticates itself by attaching a token to each request to another microservice (callee).
-The token is issued by a special security token service after the service authenticates using its credentials (e.g., service ID and a secret).
-Upon reception of the token, the callee can verify it (online or offline), extract the caller’s identity and further attributes and use the information for further processing or the request.
+The token is issued by a trusted token issuer after the service authenticates using its credentials.
+Upon receiving the token, the callee verifies it, extracts the caller’s identity and any additional attributes, and uses this information for processing or access control decisions.

+Tokens may come in different forms:

+* **Self-contained tokens** (such as JWTs) embed identity attributes directly, allowing the callee to verify and extract data without further calls.
+* **Opaque tokens** carry a reference which requires online introspection to retrieve the associated identity attributes from the issuer.

+This pattern can be implemented using various technologies.
+A common example is the [OAuth 2.0 Client Credentials Grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) flow, often used to issue and manage tokens in service-to-service scenarios.
+However, it is not the only option.
+Simpler alternatives, such as API keys, may also be suitable depending on the trust model, environment, and specific requirements for token format, validation, and lifecycle management.

 #### Pros